Crysis 3: Marketing and release

 In November 2010, Nathan Camarillo, an executive producer from Crytek, revealed that the Crysis series could potentially be a very long-running franchise, as the company considered the series' universe easy for players to get into and become invested in.
 He added: "As the franchise grows down the line, there's no reason it can't be as big [as Call of Duty]".
 The story elements of the game had already been planned in January 2011.
 Despite that, Cevat Yerli, Crytek's CEO, claimed that if Crysis 2 was not a successful title, Crytek would not develop its sequel.
 In March 2012, Crytek teased an "absolutely fantastic" project and announced that a full reveal of the game would be held in April 2012.
 The game was accidentally revealed by EA on its web store on 11 April 2012.
 It was removed immediately from the store but the title was later officially announced on 16 April 2012.
 Filmmaker Albert Hughes was commissioned to produce The 7 Wonders of Crysis 3, a series of six short stylized videos, each of which features a different aspect of the game.

 A PC-only closed alpha version of the multiplayer was released to selected Origin users on 31 October 2012.
 The test began on 2 November and ended on 9 November 2012.
 A public multiplayer beta containing two maps ("Museum" and "Airport") and two game modes ("Crash Site" and "Hunter") was available for the Xbox 360 and PlayStation 3 console platforms, as well as for the PC through Origin.
 The beta was made available on 29 January 2013 and ended on 12 February 2013.
 Crytek and EA announced that 3 million people participated in the beta.Crysis 3 was released worldwide on 19 February 2013 in the US and 21 February 2013 in the UK for PlayStation 3, Windows, and Xbox 360.
 The Wii U version was cancelled after relations between Nintendo and EA became troubled.
 The Hunter Edition, which features exclusive in-game items, and early access to the compound bow in the multiplayer portion of the game, was released alongside the game.
 Players who had pre-ordered the game could also get the original Crysis for free.
 On 4 March 2015, the game was made available for Android via Nvidia Shield.
 The Crysis Trilogy bundle was released on 20 February 2014 consisting of the original, the Deluxe Edition of Crysis, along with other games in the series.

 On 30 May 2013, Electronic Arts announced The Lost Island downloadable content (DLC).
 The multiplayer-only DLC includes two weapons, four maps, and two competitive multiplayer modes called "Frenzy" and "Possession".
 The downloadable content was released worldwide on 4 July 2013 for PlayStation 3, Windows, and Xbox 360.

+EA announced that it will shut down the game's servers on September 7, 2023.